 This means also you can initiate an agreed break clause at a fixed-term tenancy's end, or the possession of the property in Sunderland, Tyne and Wear, can be taken back.

 The reasons of eviction in Tyne and Wear do not have to be mentioned when carrying out a Section 21 notice.

 You can issue your tenant a Section 8 eviction notice in Tyne and Wear's Sunderland if the tenant breaches any terms of the tenancy agreement.

-The tenant has not paid the rent in Cleadon, damaged the property in Seaham or is causing chaos in Peterlee are examples.
+For instance, the tenant hasn't paid the rent in Cleadon, damaged the residence in Seaham or is bothering other individuals in Peterlee.

-In this case, you can end the Sunderland tenancy agreement whilst it's fixed-term is happening is the tenant has broken the agreement.
+In this case, you can terminate the tenancy fixed term if the Sunderland tenant has breached the tenancy agreement.